chilearningcode/SQL-Explore-AdventureWorks-Dataset/README.md

 💡 Higher sales and a lower stock-to-sales ratio over the months indicate that the products were performing well in the market.
 This suggests strong demand and efficient inventory management.

 #### Query 8️⃣: No of order and value at Pending status in 2014
+> Pending orders can reflect the efficiency and performance of our vendors
 ```sql
 select
   extract(year from ModifiedDate) as yr